 Staying up to date and relevant is the essential task of any business, entrepreneur, product owner, etc., that wants to “stay afloat” in the current market conditions.
 When it comes to software, especially business systems, user demands are ever-growing and fast to be satisfied by your competitors.
 To meet the common performance standards and evolve along with their demands, you should regularly upgrade and improve your legacy software.

 And migrating from legacy to SOA — Service-Oriented Architecture — may as well just be the most efficient and versatile method to do that.
-In turn, neglecting legacy architecture modernization or migration, you are definitely not learning from the mistakes of others.
+In turn, neglecting legacy architecture modernization, migration, or, simply put, re-architecting, you are definitely not learning from the mistakes of others.
 A whole airport system once crashed due to a harshly outdated OS and rigid structure, while 90% of businesses right now are limited in system expansion opportunities due to a heavy dependency on their legacy software.

 So let’s figure out architecture-driven migration of legacy systems to cloud-enabled software — why you need it, what you will get out of it, and how to do it best.